How to Transcribe a Voice Memo

 2. Upload your voice memo

-You can import your voice memo directly from the Voice Memos app on your phone.
-Open the Voice Memos app, select the recording you want to upload and tap 'share'.
-Select Transcribe from the list of apps (if it doesn't appear automatically, click 'More' > 'Edit', then select Transcribe and tap 'Add'.
-Select Transcribe and the voice memo will upload to our app.
+You can import your voice memo directly from the Voice Memos app on your iPhone.
+Open the Voice Memos app and select the recording you want to upload.
+Click the three dots (...) next to the recording, then tap 'Share'.

 3. Choose your language